3n/ValidateSimple/README.md

 #### Options

   * active - (boolean: defaults to true) Doesn't attach events until activated.
+  * validateOnSubmit - (boolean: defaults to true) validate all inputs on submit and fire events (see below).
   * inputSelector - (mixed: defaults to 'input') CSS Selector or input elements.
   * invalidClass - (string: defaults to 'invalid') class to add for invalid inputs.
   * validClass - (string: defaults to 'valid') class to add for valid inputs.